lhtin/You-Dont-Know-JS/this & object prototypes/ch1.md

 foo(); //undefined
 ```

 There's more than one mistake in this snippet.
-While it may seem contrived, the code you see is a distillation of actual real-world code that has been exchanged in public community help forums.
+While it may seem contrived, the code you see is a __distillation__(来源) of actual real-world code that has been exchanged in public community help forums.
 It's a wonderful (if not sad) illustration of just how misguided `this` assumptions can be.

 Firstly, an attempt is made to reference the `bar()` function via `this.bar()`.
 It is almost certainly an *accident* that it works, but we'll explain the *how* of that shortly.
 The most natural way to have invoked `bar()` would have been to omit the leading `this.` and just make a lexical reference to the identifier.